mrfragger/substitcher/README.md

 - shows duration of listen audiobook title as well as which chapter listened to
 - shows total cumulative listening time of each audiobook from all chapters
 - average time per chapter
-- top 50 audiobooks listened too by duration
+- top 50 audiobooks listened to by duration
 - time duration bars of listening time for last 30 active days